 A century on, the magnitude of the impact of the Great War on millions of people’s lives can lose its immediacy.
 This is especially true since evidence of the fight is largely left to grainy black-and-white photographs and scratchy black-and-white film.
 Those images can seem distant in today’s world, where war coverage is literally at our fingertips—in some cases available live as it’s happening, and in high definition.

-These colorized images help drive home the fact that old photographs and film from the war contain the lives of actual people who witnessed real, unspeakable horrors.
+These colorized images help drive home the fact that old photographs and films from the war contain the lives of actual people who witnessed real, unspeakable horrors.